Author: Alberto Vidal Rodríguez

 First of all, both devices must be on hand.
 On the one hand, that of the adult who is going to be the administrator and, on the other, that of the minor who wants to install this parental control application.

-The Google Family Link application for parents is installed on the adult's device and the email account of the adult who will manage the account of the minor or minors is selected.
+In adult device the application is installed Google Family Link for parents and the email account of the adult who is going to manage the account of the minor or minors is selected.
 This account must be from Google, as it will not be possible to use the App from an account with a domain belonging to another entity.

 The adult can manage up to 5 minors 'accounts, and it is even possible to add another adult as administrator (in this case, the minors' accounts will be a maximum of 4).
 This is designed so that parents can independently supervise their children from their account.